 Trail Closures Due to Wet Trails and Freeze-Thaw Cycle Explained

 It's that time of the year again when we start to see trail closures to wet trails and freeze-thaw cycles.
 This article was originally published in February 2021.
 It's an important trail issue that needs to be revisited.
-There are probably more impacts that are caused this time of year with flow-designed trail systems due to the nature of their design.
-This article has been updated January 2024.
+Due to the nature of their design, there are probably more impacts that are caused this time of year with flow-designed trail systems.
+This article has been updated in December 2024.

 Trail damage due to above-normal wet conditions. |

-Increased numbers of new mountain bike riders and other new outdoor recreational users are exploring their local, state, and national parks because of the pandemic.
-For some users, this might be their first experience using these public resources and newfound outdoor activities.
+New bikes for Christmas and New Year resolutions to get out and be more active.
+This time of year we see an increasing number of new mountain bike riders and other outdoor recreational users exploring their local, state, and national parks.
+This might be their first experience using these public resources and their newfound outdoor activities.

 In my local area, we have some fantastic trails!
-Urban trails in downtown Richmond, which are part of the James River Park System, and just 25 minutes south of the city, we have an IMBA bronze-level ride center at Pocahontas State Park.
-Which hosts over 50 miles of trail.
+Urban trails in downtown Richmond are part of the James River Park System, and just 25 minutes south of the city, we have an IMBA bronze-level Regional Ride Center at Pocahontas State Park, which hosts over 50 miles of bike trails.

 One of the frustrating issues we are seeing now is an increased number of riders still riding when the trails have been closed due to wet weather, or the freeze-thaw cycle.